NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpsh.md

 On the surface, the concept is reasonably simple.
-Since RPMD proceeds on a single adiabatic surface, it should be possible to directly combine the [FSSH](@ref fssh-dynamics) scheme with ring polymer dynamics to approximately include some nuclear quantum effects in the surface hopping dynamics.
+Since RPMD proceeds on a single adiabatic surface, it should be possible to directly combine the [FSSH](@ref fssh-dynamics) scheme with ring polymer dynamics to approximately include nuclear quantum effects in the surface hopping dynamics.
 However, there are some ambiguities surrounding the exact implementation when considering how to couple the electronic equations to the nuclear equations and how the